Real Automobile Accident Cases Won

 Insurance companies improperly deny and refuse to pay valid insurance claims all the time.
 When this happens, you need experienced legal representation throughout your case.

-When you need a Pennsylvania or New Jersey personal injury attorney to represent you, a family member, or friend with an uninsured or underinsured motorist claim, call The Law Office of Kats & Associates at (215) 396-9001 or contact us online.
+When you need a Pennsylvania or New Jersey personal injury attorney to represent you, a family member, or friend with an uninsured or underinsured motorist claim, call The Law Office of Kats, Jamison & Associates at 215-396-9001 or contact us online.
 We represent every client zealously to obtain the best results possible in each case.